Account

 1. Start-up costs

-Did you start your new small business or side hustle last year?
+Did you start your new small business or side hustle recently?
 If so, you may be eligible to deduct certain expenses on your tax return.
 Start-up costs are expenses incurred before your business opens.
 For example, if you incurred expenses related to hiring and training employees before opening, advertising your new venture to prospective customers, consulting fees, or similar costs, you may be able to deduct up to $5,000 from your gross income.
 You may also be able to deduct up to $5,000 in expenses related to getting your business entity formed, such as the cost of establishing a corporation or Limited Liability Company (LLC).
 You can keep track of these expenses and more using a Small Business Tax Worksheet.

 2. Professional service fees